 Q1: Open the bonnet, identify where you would check the engine coolant level and tell me how you would check the engine has the correct level.

 A1: Identify where the coolant bottle is.
-(Marker 4 in the picture of my car below, the markers are on the side of the bottle nearest the engine) Advise that the coolant should be between Minimum and Maximum levels when cold.
+(Arrow 4 in the picture of my car at the bottom of the page, the markers are on the side of the bottle nearest the engine) Advise that the coolant should be between Minimum and Maximum levels when cold.

 Q2: Open the bonnet, identify where the brake fluid reservoir is and tell me how you would check that you have a safe level of brake fluid.

 A2: Identify where the brake fluid bottle is.
 Advise that the oil should be between the Minimum and Maximum levels.
-(Marker 1 in the picture of my car below.
+(Arrow 1 in the picture of my car at the bottom of the page.
 Markers are on the left side of the bottle)

 Q3: Show me/explain how you would check that the power assisted steering is working before starting a journey.